microsoft/nni/docs/en_US/TrialExample/OpEvoExamples.md

 ## Run Experiments:

-Three representative kinds of tensor operators, matrix multiplication, batched matrix multiplication and 2D convolution, are chosen from BERT and AlexNet, and tuned with NNI.
+Three representative kinds of tensor operators, **matrix multiplication**, **batched matrix multiplication** and **2D convolution**, are chosen from BERT and AlexNet, and tuned with NNI.
 The `Trial` code for all tensor operators is `/root/compiler_auto_tune_stable.py`, and `Search Space` files and `config` files for each tuning algorithm locate in `/root/experiments/`, which are categorized by tensor operators.
 Here `/root` refers to the root of the container.

 For tuning the operators of matrix multiplication, please run below commands from `/root`:
 ```bash